Constitution of Madagascar: Structure of government

 The constitution provides for a bicameral parliament composed of a Senate and a National Assembly (Assembleé Nationale).
 The Senate represents territorial groups and serves as the consultative chamber on social and economic issues.
 Two-thirds of its members are chosen by an Electoral College and the remaining one-third are chosen by the president.
-The National Assembly consists of 151 deputies elected by universal suffrage in one ant two-member constituencies.
+The National Assembly consists of 151 deputies elected by universal suffrage in one and two-member constituencies.
 In single-member constituencies, representatives are elected by simple majority, in the two-member constituencies, closed party lists are used, with the two seats distributed using a highest averages method.
 Both senators and deputies serve for five years.
 The parliament as a whole operates with a variety of classic parliamentary measures, such as the possibility of a vote of no confidence, that enable it to serve as a check on the power of the executive.

 A new system of local governance under the constitution is known as the Decentralized Territorial Authorities (Collectivités Territoriales Décentralisées).

 A strong, independent judiciary is also enshrined in the 1992 constitution.
 An eleven-member supreme court serves as the highest arbiter of the laws of the land.
 Other judicial bodies include the Administrative and Financial Constitutional Court, the Appeals Courts, tribunals and the High Court of Justice.
 The creation of this complex system indicates the desire of the framers of the constitution for a society built upon the rule of law.
 Indeed, the constitution explicitly outlines the fundamental rights of individual citizens and groups (most notably freedom of speech) and guarantees the existence of an independent press free from government control or censorship.